●Celsys Gets its Start in Animation Software

 ─Are there any new features or initiatives you want to implement going forward?

-Yokosuka: Research and development has always been something we’ve considered to be very important.
-About three years ago, we started researching machine learning and that sparked auto coloration and the pose scanner and features like that.
+Yokotsuka: Research and development has always been something we’ve considered to be very important.
+About three years ago, we started researching machine learning and that sparked features like Colorize and Pose Scanner.
 We’re currently working on even more new features, so we hope you’re looking forward to those.
-This maybe isn’t as exciting, but we also want to continue to improve brush feeling.
+This maybe isn’t as exciting, but we also want to continue to improve the brush engine.
 We welcome your opinions, too!

 ─The Smart Smoothing(*10) feature became a big topic lately.
 People were really excited about something like that when it was announced.